pikatchu/closedsource/book/0012-elias_place.md

 "Then came the real breakthrough," Elias said, his voice growing sharper.
 "Nuclear fusion."

-Leo’s eyes widened.
+Leo's eyes widened.
 “Infinite energy.”

 Elias pointed at him.
 "Exactly.
 Unlimited power meant unlimited resources.
 No more scarcity, no more wars over oil, or electricity, or